srinathava/raspberry-pi-sleep-monitor/README.md

 ## Download and build the sleep monitor code

-Now download this repo.
-Please note that the location of the repo is hard-coded in the init.d script below.
-So if you download the repo to a different location, modify that.
+Now download and build this repo.

 **NOTE**: The build.sh script below will modify /etc/rc.local etc. Please give it a quick read if you are uncertain.